The online shop is like an angelic beauty with a glowing halo attracting aspiring entrepreneurs to a land of gold.

 In reality though, that angelic beauty is a devil in disguise who’s literally planning on your demise.

-You see, I run a branding and web design studio in Romford, Essex and I’ve built dozens of online shops for clients.
+I run a brand and web design studio in Romford, Essex and I’ve built dozens of online shops for clients.

-And from that experience I can safely say that online shops are no way near as easy to setup and run as people think.
+And from that experience, I can safely say that online shops are no way near as easy to set

 And if you know the pitfalls, you can avoid them.

 14 start-up mistakes that online shops make.

 1. Thinking there’s no or low overheads for an online shop

 If you’re looking to open a shop, you have two options.